-- a.
-The Employer and the Union agree that violence in the workplace is not appropriate. - b.
-Workplace violence shall be deemed to take the definition as set out in the OHSA as may be amended from time to time.
-The current statement (as at August 31, 2019) is included in the "Letter of Understanding: Workplace Violence".
-The definition of workplace violence at the present time is: "the exercise or attempted exercise of physical force by a person against a worker, in a workplace, that causes or could cause physical injury to the worker, or a statement or behaviour that it is reasonable for a worker to interpret as a threat to exercise physical force against the worker, in a workplace, that could cause physical injury to the worker." - b.1 The parties further agree that workplace violence also includes incidents of domestic violence entering the workplace. - c.
-Employees are encouraged to report threats, an incident or incident(s) of workplace violence to their employment supervisor or Department Chair as well as to their Union representative and to file an "Injury/Incident Report" form.
-A summary of all such "Injury/Incident Report" forms will be forwarded to the Central Joint Health and Safety Committee, with a copy of the "Injury/Incident Report" to the Union. - d.
-If the Employer becomes aware that workplace violence has occurred, the Employer will take every precaution reasonable in the circumstances to prevent a recurrence. - e.
-Employees will be entitled to register for the training program provided by Environmental and Occupational Health Support Services and Employee Health Services, such as Mental Health First Aid Training, at no cost to the employee.
-If an employee chooses to attend such training it will be during non-working hours. - f.
-The Employer and the Union recognize that where preventative measures have failed to prevent violent incidents, the employee will be entitled to access counselling and support available through the EFAP, at no cost to the employee.
-If counselling needs to be scheduled during an employee's working hours, the employee will have reasonable flexibility to attend such counselling, having regard for the needs of their his/her employment responsibilities.
-The employee may have their his/her employment duties altered in appropriate circumstances. - g.
-A grievance alleging an incident or incidents of violence in the workplace may be commenced at Step 3 of the grievance procedure. - 18.07 No employee will be discharged, penalized, or disciplined for acting in compliance with this Article or with the OHSA and/or its regulations. - 18.08 The Employer will provide First Aid kits in the Workplace.
+- (a) The Employer and the Union agree that violence in the workplace is not appropriate. - (b) Workplace violence shall be deemed to take the definition as set out in the OHSA as may be amended from time to time.
+The current statement (as at August 31, 2019) is included in the "Letter of Understanding: Workplace Violence". - (c) The parties further agree that workplace violence also includes incidents of domestic violence entering the workplace. - (d) Employees are encouraged to report threats, an incident or incident(s) of workplace violence to their employment supervisor or Department Chair as well as to their Union representative and to file an "Injury/Incident Report" form.
+A summary of all such "Injury/Incident Report" forms will be forwarded to the Central Joint Health and Safety Committee, with a copy of the "Injury/Incident Report" to the Union. - (e) If the Employer becomes aware that workplace violence has occurred, the Employer will take every precaution reasonable in the circumstances to prevent a recurrence. - (f) Employees will be entitled to register for the training program provided by Environmental and Occupational Health Support Services and Employee Health Services, such as Mental Health First Aid Training, at no cost to the employee.
+If an employee chooses to attend such training it will be during non-working hours.

+- (g) The Employer and the Union recognize that where preventative measures have failed to prevent violent incidents, the employee will be entitled to access counselling and support available through the EFAP, at no cost to the employee.
+If counselling needs to be scheduled during an employee's working hours, the employee will have reasonable flexibility to attend such counselling, having regard for the needs of their employment responsibilities.
+The employee may have their employment duties altered in appropriate circumstances. - (h) A grievance alleging an incident or incidents of violence in the workplace may be commenced at Step 3 of the grievance procedure. - 18.09 No employee will be discharged, penalized, or disciplined for acting in compliance with this Article or with the OHSA and/or its regulations. - 18.10 The Employer will provide First Aid kits in the Workplace.
 The number and location of First Aid kits shall be reviewed annually pursuant to the First Aid Program outlined in the Risk Management Manual.

-18.09 Education and Training
+18.11 Education and Training

-- a.
-If an employee in the bargaining unit is appointed as a certified member of a JHSC the Employer agrees to pay for the cost of certification training. - b.
-Unless otherwise agreed by the parties, an employee, appointed as a certified member of the

-JHSC will, upon request, be provided with access to the 1st available on-site core certification training program, subject to the operational needs and reasonable scheduling requirements of the Employer.
-Employees denied the 1st available on-site core certification training program will take the next available training.

-- c.
-Approval to attend certification training will not be unreasonably withheld. - d.
-No employee shall be required or permitted to work on any job or operate any piece of equipment until he/she they has have received proper education, training, and instruction that is confirmed by the Employment Supervisor. - e.
-Any reference in the collective agreement to the normal maximum hours of work (130 for a full assignment in 1 term or 260 for a full assignment, normally in 2 terms), is subject to, and deemed to be modified in accordance with, the following table:
+- (a) If an employee in the bargaining unit is appointed as a certified member of a JHSC the Employer agrees to pay for the cost of certification training. - (b) Unless otherwise agreed by the parties, an employee, appointed as a certified member of the JHSC will, upon request, be provided with access to the 1st available on-site core certification training program, subject to the operational needs and reasonable scheduling requirements of the Employer.
+Employees denied the 1st available on-site core certification training program will take the next available training. - (c) Approval to attend certification training will not be unreasonably withheld. - (d) No employee shall be required or permitted to work on any job or operate any piece of equipment until they have received proper education, training, and instruction that is confirmed by the Employment Supervisor. - (e) Any reference in the collective agreement to the normal maximum hours of work (130 for a full assignment in 1 term or 260 for a full assignment, normally in 2 terms), is subject to, and deemed to be modified in accordance with, the following table: